AndyObtiva/glimmer/README.markdown

 - Widgets are declared with underscored lowercase versions of their SWT names minus the SWT package name.
 - Widget declarations may optionally have arguments and be followed by a block (to contain properties and content)
-- Widget blocks are always declared with curly brackets
+- Widget blocks are always declared with curly braces
 - Widget arguments are always wrapped inside parentheses
 - Widget properties are declared with underscored lowercase versions of the SWT properties
 - Widget property declarations always have arguments and never take a block
 - Widget property arguments are never wrapped inside parentheses
 - Widget listeners are always declared starting with `on_` prefix and affixing listener event method name afterwards in underscored lowercase form
-- Widget listeners are always followed by a block using curly brackets (Only when declared in DSL.
+- Widget listeners are always followed by a block using curly braces (Only when declared in DSL.
 When invoked on widget object directly outside of UI declarations, standard Ruby conventions apply)
 - Data-binding is done via `bind` keyword, which always takes arguments wrapped in parentheses
+- Custom widget body, before_body, and after_body blocks open their blocks and close them with curly braces.
 - Custom widgets receive additional arguments to SWT style called options.
 These are passed as the last argument inside the parentheses, a hash of option names pointing to values.

 ## Samples